Paultree/flower-books/README.md

   - Sort navbar has an underline depending on what list is getting sorted by.
     - Use of useState hook and joining of classes.
 - tests created for components + service.
+- For link buttons, user can click on preview or buy to redirect them to their respective pages.
+If preview link or buy links are unavailable on the API, it will be reflected on the button as it will be disabled.

 # Features

 - Responsive design - []
 - Can sort list by author or title -[x]
-- User can click on button that redirects them to store page - []
+- User can click on button that redirects them to store page or preview page - [x]

 # Known Issues